Published 2024

 Projected future demand for COVID-19 related care is in line with 2010-2016 annual number of influenza-associated outpatient medical visits (4.3 million to 16.7 million) and hospitalizations (139,000 to 708,000).20

 The McKinsey study estimates that 3% of COVID-19 cases will result in Long COVID lasting 3-12 months, which equates to 3.3 million cases annually.
 Long COVID effects may require visits to both primary care providers and to specialists who treat these conditions (e.g., neurology, pulmonology, cardiology, infectious diseases, nephrology, and endocrinology).
 We assume that patients with Long COVID will have two doctor visits per case, or 6.6 million visits annually.
 If these visits were proportionately distributed across primary care physicians and the above-mentioned specialists, this would suggest about a 1% increase in annual visits to each of these specialties and, by extension, the health care workers required to provide this additional care.
-These estimates of increased demand health care services and providers might be conservative, as Long COVID could cause permanent damage that necessitates lifetime treatment.
+These estimates of increased demand for health care services and providers might be conservative, as Long COVID could cause permanent damage that necessitates lifetime treatment.

 Staffing to meet demand for health care services